 I will now explain the different options to change in the menu to play the game in the best conditions.

-Fire on Mouse 1, Secondary fire on Mouse 2, Use/Open on E or F, Jump on Space, Crouch on Shift, Mouse Next weapon on Mouse wheel Up, Previous weapon on Mouse wheel Down, then further down Kick on E or F, Reload on R. Of course key binding choice is subjective, just make sure you have keys for these actions
+Fire on Mouse 1, Secondary fire on Mouse 2, Use/Open on E or F, Jump on Space, Crouch on Shift, Mouse Next weapon on Mouse wheel Up, Previous weapon on Mouse wheel Down, then further down Kick on E or F, Reload on R (there is a specific second reload key to find for Brutal Doom).
+Of course key binding choice is subjective, just make sure you have keys for these actions

 Make sure that Enable mouse is on Yes and Always mouselook to ON.
 For the ones that like inverted view, you can change it in this menu.